josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 }
 </style>

-This post is a response to “[Defending Open Source: Protecting the Future of WordPress](https://automattic.com/2024/protecting-wordpress/),” which was recently published on the Automattic blog as an explanation of the company's ongoing legal disputes with WP Engine.
+This post is a response to “[Defending Open Source: Protecting the Future of WordPress](https://automattic.com/2024/protecting-wordpress/),” which was recently published on Automattic's website as an explanation of the company's ongoing legal disputes with WP Engine.

-I feel it's important to issue a critical reading of Automattic's post, as it doesn't seem to offer any serious or objective examination of the issues at hand.
+I feel it's important to issue a critical reading of Automattic's post, as it doesn't seem to offer much of a serious or objective examination of the issues at hand.

 Rather, the post unfortunately reads as something more akin to a puff piece, or corporate propaganda.
+(Expectedly enough, I suppose, since Matt and Automattic are currently embroiled in lawsuits against WP Engine.)

-In _this_ post, I'll go through the original Automattic piece, and address to a wide range of the claims, adding the questions and context I feel are obviously missing.
+In _this_ post, I'll go through the original Automattic piece, quoting key pieces, and adding the questions and context I feel are obviously missing.

 (If you're new to this whole WordPress drama, I have [a whole other post covering it here](/blog/fire-matt).
 I guess writing about this whole thing is a new hobby of mine.)